MarioSi3ri/MarioSi3ri/README.md

-### Hi 💻 My name is Mario 👋

-🖥 “I am a follower of the technological world, specializing in programming with Java and its frameworks, and adding knowledge of Data Analytics and IT.” 🌎
+“I am a student of Computer Systems Engineering and I continue to train to improve my skills and master computer technologies…” ☕

 <h1 align="center">Hi 👋, I'm Mario 💻</h1>
 <h3 align="center">🖥 “I am a follower of the technological world, specializing in programming with Java and its frameworks, and adding knowledge of Data Analytics and IT.” 🌎</h3>